 Adopting One-Off Teaching Methodologies

 The courses offered by the Visual Communication Institute are unique and the curriculum is aligned perfectly with the industry requirements.
-The Master of Arts in Visual Communication and Iconic Research is one such unique program which is also the only Master’s program in design in Switzerland to award 120 ECTS, thus meeting all the requirements for enrolment in a PhD program.
+The Master of Arts in Visual Communication and Iconic Research is one such unique program which is also the only Master's program in design in Switzerland to award 120 ECTS, thus meeting all the requirements for enrolment in a PhD program.
 The program is founded on the conviction that, individually, neither a technical and craft-based design practice nor a theory-based reflection on visual messages is a sufficient basis for working in the modern field of visual communication.
-The institute believes that analytical, process-oriented design practice combined with a sound understanding of iconic and media theory and media technology is needed to create meaningful visual
+The institute believes that analytical, process-oriented design practice combined with a sound understanding of iconic and media theory and media technology is needed to create meaningful visual communication in a world which is globally connected but still locally experienced.

 Another revolutionary course that is available in the Visual Communication Institute is an International Master of Design UIC/HGK (MDes/MAS).
 This course is a 4 Semester, 120 ECTS (60 US Credits), full-time program.
 The program is developed in collaboration with the University of Illinois, Chicago (UIC) and the Institute of Visual Communication at the HGK FHNW.
 It caters to students who want to be part of an international program of graphic designers, visual communication designers and media designers, with a bachelor's degree or an equivalent degree and professional design experience.
 Also, the students who pursue this course will graduate with a double degree.
 The curriculum of the course is influenced by the tradition of Swiss graphic design and the current academic perspective and standards of the Visual Communication Institute.